 Having a tax lien filed against you or your business can happen to anyone.
-However, receiving that letter from the IRS or state in the mail is one of the scariest experiences that our clients have.
+However, receiving the notice from the IRS or state in the mail can be an alarming experience.
 It means that a serious tax debt situation is present.

-At this point those that are looking for tax lien help must be aware of several tax lien basics as well as understand the options available.
+When looking for tax lien help, it is important to understand what a tax lien is, as well as the options available.

 What is a Tax Lien?

-A Notice of Federal Tax Lien filing is done by the IRS to put a taxpayer's general creditors on notice of the existence of a federal tax debt.
+A Notice of Federal Tax Lien notifies a taxpayer's general creditors about the existence of a federal tax debt.
 It is not a step that is required by the IRS to enforce collection against a taxpayer.
 This means that the IRS can and will seize assets even if no tax lien has been filed.

 When is a Tax Lien filed?

-The tax authorities have complete control and discretion over when the lien filing occurs.
-Once it's been determined that the tax debt is owed and not paid after a period of time, the IRS can and will usually file liens quickly and with few exceptions - such as with debts under $2,500.
+The Taxing Authorities have complete control and discretion over when the lien filing occurs.
+Once it's been determined that the tax debt is owed and not paid after a period of time, the IRS can, and usually will, file liens quickly and with few exceptions.

 The filing of a federal tax lien is the IRS' first line of defense.
 In other words, the IRS traditionally files a tax lien very soon after it is established that a taxpayer has an unpaid assessment that cannot be immediately paid in full.